 1. Multi-method paleointensity determinations, satisfying modern set of criteria, for Ediacaran basaltic rocks of the Ukrainian shield, 560-580 Ma age have been obtained.
 The most important result of these determinations is that all five fore studied sites display an extremely low field intensity with VDMs varying from 0.4 to 1 (1022 Am2) which are an order of magnitude lower than the current dipole moment.
 VGP positions from these sites break up into two nearly antipodal bipolar sets with a noticeable scattering.

 2. Analyzing all available data, the Ediacaran field can be characterized by ultra-low intensity, antipodal paleodirection clustering, high reversal rate or hyperactivity.
-The same conclusions were made before by Bono et al., 2019.
+The same conclusions were reached by Bono et al., 2019 but now we have independent evidence from whole-rock palaeointensities recovered from rocks from an entirely different craton.
 These features could correspond to a weak dipole field mode predicted by (Driscoll, 2016) emerging before the nucleation of the solid core.
-However, this begs the question, why was the field comparably weak 150-200 Myr later in the Devonian?
+However, this begs the question, why was the field apparently also anomalously weak 150-200 Myr later in the Devonian?
+Until, we have more data confirming the hypothesis of Bono et al. (2019) that a 200 Myr cycle commenced in the Ediacaran, we cannot rule out a considerably earlier or later date of inner core nucleation.

 3. The peculiar geomagnetic field intensity and configuration in the Ediacaran could have promoted penetration of powerful influx of solar protons into Earth’s atmosphere, thereby potentially increasing surface radiation and mutagenic processes in living organisms.
 Its timing just before the Cambrian evolutionary radiation is intriguing and worthy of future research.